Limiting beliefs are any belief that works against wisdom.

-- What emotions were present? (anger, self-pity, shame, anxiety etc.)
+- Which emotions were present? (anger, self-pity, shame, anxiety, etc.)

-- What was I experiencing physically? (stomach feels tense, face is hot, heart beats faster etc.)
+- How would you describe your physical experience? (stomach feels tense, the face is hot, heart beats faster, etc.)

-- What behaviors ensued as a result (drinking, attacking, iscolating, etc.)
+- What behaviors ensued as a result (drinking, attacking, isolating, etc.)

 Step 4 – Dispute